Get ready for Making Tax Digital for Income Tax

 DEADLINE

-From 6 April 2026, self-employed individuals and landlords earning over £50,000 will need to:
+From 6 April 2026, self-employed individuals and landlords with over £50,000 gross income will need to:

-• Keep digital records
+• Keep digital records of income and expenditure;

-• Use MTD-compatible software
+• Use MTD-compatible software;

-• Submit quarterly updates to HMRC
+• Submit quarterly updates to HMRC;

-• Complete a final end-of-year submission
+• Complete a final end-of-year submission.

-From April 2027, this will extend to those earning over £30,000, and will extend again to £20,000 in April 2028.
+From April 2027, this will extend to those with gross income over £30,000, and will extend again to £20,000 in April 2028.

 If this applies to you, it’s essential to start preparing now to avoid disruption later.

-Benefits to you
+Potential benefits to you

 • Time-saving automation: MTD-compatible software can automate tasks like bank statement retrieval, and expense categorisation.